ARE YOUR NASAL POLYPS

-If you don't feel like your condition is controlled, take the opportunity to learn more about DUPIXENT and download our discussion guide to talk with your doctor about whether DUPIXENT is an option for you.
+If you don't feel like your condition is controlled, take the opportunity to learn more about DUPIXENT and fill out our doctor discussion guide to talk with your doctor about whether DUPIXENT is an option for you.

-Also, be sure to visit the Results With DUPIXENT page to see what benefits were found in 2 clinical trials.View the Results
+Also, be sure to visit the Results With DUPIXENT page to see the efficacy and safety found in 2 clinical trials.Discover the Results

 Hi, I’m Kathy.

 When my doctor encouraged me to try a biologic treatment for my uncontrolled nasal polyps, I was hesitant.

 I don’t know...
 There was something about the idea of a “biologic” that seemed weird to me.
 I didn’t understand what it was or how it would work inside my body.